Version as adopted by the IndustriALL Congress on 14 September 2021

 Article 22 - Duties of Vice-Presidents

-The Vice-Presidents shall support the President as representatives of their respective regions.
+The Vice-Presidents support the President as representatives of their respective regions.

 The President and the Vice-Presidents work closely together.
-They can serve as contacts for the General Secretary in the regions, with the aim of ensuring an effective implementation of the decisions taken by the Executive Committee.
+They will be contacts for the General Secretary in the regions, with the aim of ensuring an effective implementation of the decisions taken by the Executive Committee.

 In the event a Vice-President vacates her or his elected union position at any time during their term of office at IndustriALL, she or he shall immediately vacate her or his position at IndustriALL.

 INTERNAL AND EXTERNAL AUDITORS

 The Congress shall elect five internal auditors, who cannot be titular members of the Executive Committee.

 The internal auditors shall be responsible for internal audits as well as related procedures, policies and methods utilised for such audits, and issue a report on their findings to the Executive Committee twice a year.
 The internal auditors shall also undertake other responsibilities as directed by the Executive Committee.

 A minimum of three internal auditors shall inspect the books at least twice a year.

 The internal auditors shall verify that these books are kept in accordance with the applicable law, with good accounting practices and with the Statutes.
 In addition, they shall verify if the economic activity corresponds to the decisions of the Executive Committee and the Congress.